Pet AnimalsCat Breeds

 Munchkin cats are characterized by their short legs and vibrant personalities.
 Explore more about this incredibly adorable and distinctive cat breed.

-Breed creation And Registry History of Munchkin Cat breed
+Breed creation And Registry History of the Munchkin Cat breed

 Since the 1940s, instances of short-legged cats have been documented worldwide.
 A British veterinary report from 1944 highlighted four generations of short-legged cats that resembled normal cats except for their leg length.
 Although this particular lineage diminished during the Second World War, other short-legged cats were observed in Russia in 1956 and the United States in the 1970s.